Cervical Dystonia / Torticollis Treatment

 Our Approach to Treatment

-At Northern Neuroscience, we combine expertise, experience, and a patient-focused approach to manage cervical dystonia effectively.
+At Northern Neuroscience, the neurologists combine expertise, experience and a patient-focused approach to manage cervical dystonia effectively.

 Detailed Assessment